RomainCyr/LTRSP-3589/2_feature_validation/1_easypy/README.md

 Using the pyats command line, run the job file.
 The testbed is passed as an argument with the `--testbed` argument `pyats run job 1_job.py --testbed testbed.yaml`.
 There are many other arguments that can be used with the pyats command line, use `pyats run job --help` to see them.

+### Step 5 - View the logs

+Using the pyATS command line, use `pyats logs view` to see the results.

 When the job has finished to run, a Task Result summary is printed.
 It shows the result of each task that was run and details the result of each test section.
 All the execution logs are available in the terminal but it may be rather long and hard to read.